dbearpru/MechaCar_Statisical_Analysis/README.md

 # Deliverable 1

-1.Vehicle length and vehicle ground clearance are statistcally likely to be non-randon amounts of variance both would have an impact on miles per gallon.
+1. Vehicle length and vehicle ground clearance are statistcally likely to be non-randon amounts of variance both would have an impact on miles per gallon.
 The opposite is true to vehicle weight, spoiler angle, and All Wheel Drive.
 There p-Values show a random amount of variance with the dataset.

 2. The p-Value is much smaller at 5.35e-11 than the assumed significance level of .005%.
 Therefore we should reject the null hypothesis which means our slope is not zero.